 This is a one-step process to complete the application form, signup for the online account and pay dues.

 - Click on a button above for Regular, Associate, or Corporate membership, and follow the instructions.

 - All applications, except renewal applications from current members, will be reviewed for eligibility before the online account is activated.

 - Your membership also gives you an account on this website to the Members Home page.
 Your login and password lets you see your member account and update changes on your member profile.

 - If your account has not been activated within three days, please Contact Us.

 Association dues are $40 annually for regular and associate members, and $75 annually for corporate members.
-Dues are paid every two years beginning with the initial application.
+Dues are paid every year beginning with the initial application.

 Any person who graduated from the Naval School Explosive Ordnance Disposal at Indian Head, Maryland, or Eglin Air Force Base, Florida, was awarded the EOD badge and military occupational specialty in any of the U.S. armed forces, and can provide evidence of honorable military service is eligible for regular membership in NATEODA.

 Also eligible for regular membership are military service members who were awarded the EOD military occupational specialty and assigned to military EOD duties without attending a recognized military EOD school, served honorably in any of the US armed forces, and can provide evidence of honorable service.

 Effective 15 September 2022, Public Safety Bomb Technicians who have graduated from the Hazardous Device Course at Redstone Arsenal Alabama, and is working in, or has worked as a Bomb Tech, is now eligible for regular membership.